mousomray/Road-Accident-Data-Dashboard-using-Excel/README.md

 # I worked on this project
 * Data Collecting
-* Data cleaning & gathering
+* Data Cleaning & Gathering
 * Data Processing
 * Data Analysis & Visualization
 * Enhanced Functionality
 * Final Insights

-# Data cleaning & gathering
+# Data Cleaning & Gathering
 Collecting the Excel file and performed various activities such as applying filters, removing duplicates, fixing errors, and transforming the data into an easily analyzable format.